Substantial Damage and Improvement Guidelines

 • Contractors overhead and profit

-Notice to property owners, contractors and design professionals; the value placed on all donated or discounted materials should be equal to the actual or estimated cost of such materials and must be included in the total cost of improvements.
-The value of donated or discounted materials should be equivalent to normal market values.
+Notice to property owners, contractors and design professionals; the value placed on all donated or discounted materials must be equal to the actual or estimated cost of such materials and must be included in the total cost of improvements.
+The value of donated or discounted materials must be equivalent to normal market values.

 Property owners that undertake the improvements and repair project on their own must include the volunteer labor in the total cost of improvements.
-The rate should be equivalent to the normal market value or the going rate for labor.
-The value placed on labor should be estimated based on applicable minimum-hour wage scales for the skill and type of construction work that is done.
+The rate must be equivalent to the normal market value or the going rate for labor.
+The value placed on labor must be estimated based on applicable minimum-hour wage scales for the skill and type of construction work that is done.

 All structural elements and exterior finishes, including but not limited to: